DRExallnet/LatAmHackathon/nft_smart_contracts/README.md

 ### The DREx sensor feed

-The DREx oracle feed also is necessary in obtaining real-time sensor data from the Robonomics.
+The DREx oracle feed, as referred to in <code>[asset_transfer](../asset_transfer)</code> also is necessary in obtaining real-time sensor data from the Robonomics.
 To deploy this contract, run the following

 ```bash
 brownie run .\scripts\advanced_collectible\deploy_client.py --network moonbase-alpha